AmanPriyanshu/EDCCT-Embedders-for-Deep-Contextual-Clustering-of-Tags/README.md

 ## Executing-our-Project:

+0. Please install all the necessary libraries mentioned in `requirements.txt`
 1. To extract reviews from JSON into CSV file please execute: reader.py
 2. To extract product-wise reviews please execute: product_wise_generator.pu
 3. To generate tags based on frequency please execute: tagger.py